 This monring you can enjoy a half day circular walk before being collected and taken to Palma airport in good time for your flight.
 If you are staying in Mallorca we include a private transfer back to Palma or a train ticket on the “Tren de Soller”.
 This railway has connected the city of Palma de Mallorca with the small town of Sóller since 1912.
 The train travels 27 km along its narrow-gauge track through the Sierra de Tramuntana, and a trip is like going back in time.

-The price for the trip is 695 Euros per person based on two people sharing.
-For two or more people travelling who require a single room there is a single room supplement of 33%.
-Bookings can be made at anytime except from June 1st – September 15th (as it is too hot).
-Private transfer on arrival and return to Palma or Palma Airport is included.
+The price for the trip is 795 Euros per person based on two people sharing.
+For two or more people travelling who require a single room there is a single room supplement of 35%.
+Bookings can be made from 1st March to 30th May and 15th September to 30th October.
+Private transfer on arrival at Palma Airport and return to Palma or Palma Airport is included..